Subproduct systems and Cartesian systems; new results on factorial languages and their relations with other areas: The cardinality sequence of a word system: Known results

-\paragraph{Growth rates.} One may analyze the asymptotic behaviour of the cardinality sequence.
-It is clear, that the sequence my break down simply by setting $X_n=\eset$ for all $n\ge N$, or that $d_n$ is limited by $d^n$ for the full word system $A^*$ with $\#A=d$.
+One may analyze the asymptotic behaviour of the cardinality sequence.
+It is clear, that the sequence may break down (simply replace $X_n$ with $\emptyset$ for all $n\geq N$), or that $d_n$ is limited by $d^n$ for the full word system $A^*$ with $\#A=d$.
 But there are more interesting results.
 For instance, Shur shows in \cite{Shu06} that for all $s\in\R_+$ there are word systems with \it{asymptotic growth rate} $n^s$.
 In \cite{Shu09}, he shows that there are word systems with asymptotic growth rate larger than every polynomial and smaller than every exponential function.